pixel_dreams - Fotolia

 Even if Cisco's damage figure is not derived from strong evidence, it is probably in the right ballpark, said Brad Stone, a threat analysis and hunting expert with consulting firm Booz Allen Hamilton.

 "The number is a lot larger than what is reported," he said.
 "It is really hard to bound, and it is also really hard to estimate the cost beyond the payment that they report, in terms of the impact on businesses."

-Even if ransomware cost did not amount to what security firms estimated in 2016, this year looks to be different.
+Even if global ransomware cost did not amount to what security firms estimated in 2016, this year looks to be different.
 While WannaCry fizzled for the most part, the spread of NotPetya likely did more than $1 billion in damages.

 David Bradfordco-founder and chief strategy officer, Advisen

 On June 27, 2017, medical and consumer goods maker Reckitt Benckiser suffered a widespread infection of the NotPetya ransomware attack, which "rendered many systems and servers … inoperable very quickly."
 A week later, the company began recovering, and by July 11, 2017, most of its manufacturing was "producing close to normal capacity."
 The company did not expect to fully recover until the end of August, suffering delayed shipping, reduced production and lost sales.